Taki (Soulcalibur): Conception and design

-Some outfits utilize face covering, originally a cloth mask but later metal as seen on this promotional model at PAX 2018.
-This was used to keep her face partially hidden at times to help portray her as expressionless.

 As a character introduced in Soul Edge, Taki's weapon, a Japanese shortsword known as a ninjatō, was selected before other elements of the character and designed to be unique amongst the other weapons in the game.
-The character's concept was then built to revolve around it by designers Aya Takemura and Takuji Kawano, starting with gender, then physical measurements, and lastly backstory.
-As with all the characters, after her appearance and movement were fleshed out by a concept artist, her character was rendered as a 3D model by a design team that worked solely on her, and then animated using motion capture to create her in-game movements.
-From Soulcalibur II onward, her weapon was changed to a pair of ninjatō, with other weapons such as kunai also available as selectable alternatives.
+The character's concept was then built to revolve around it, starting with gender, then physical measurements, and lastly backstory.
+The finalized design was chosen out of multiple concepts created by character designer Koji Mitsunaga.
+Afterwards, her character was rendered as a 3D model by a design team that worked solely on her, and then animated using motion capture to create her in-game movements.
 In an interview, Soulcalibur III director Katsutoshi Sasaki regarded Taki as his personal favorite character from the series.

+Originally, Taki was armed with just one blade.
+However, after the defeat of Cervantes de Leon in the first game and original omission from Soulcalibur, they wanted another character to dual wield two weapons in his place.
+They chose Taki as they felt her singular ninjatō "looked lonely", and she proceeded to use a pair for the remainder of the series.
+In addition to ninjatō, weapons such as kunai also available as selectable alternatives.
+Taki stands tall, and has a bust size of 90 cm.